Rise Up Singing

 The book does not include notation of the songs' melodies (with the exception of the two sections on rounds), meaning that users must either know the tune, or find a recording, to be able to learn many of the songs.
 It was first published in 1988 by Sing Out!.
 It is edited by Peter Blood and Annie Patterson.
 Songs are arranged by category: there are 35 different categories arranged in alphabetical order, plus artist, subject, title, culture, holiday and musicals indices.

 There are nearly a million copies in print.
 It's used for group singing in monthly singalongs, homes, churches, synagogues, schools, camps, and on picket lines.
-Many people also like to use it as a fake book, giving them easy access to the lyrics and chords to many of their favorites songs.
+Many people also like to use Rise Up Singing for their own personal use.
+Having song lyrics and chords for 1200 songs from a wide variety of genres gives them easy access to many of their favorites songs.
+Performers often carry a copy in their gig bag.

 - The history of how the book came into being